The Quran does not merely retell Noah (peace be upon him). It redistributes him.

 Now?
 And you had disobeyed before and were of the corrupters?
 (10:91)

-In Yunus, Noah is not primarily about drowning.
+In Yunus (peace be upon him), Noah (peace be upon him) is not primarily about drowning.
 He is about the seriousness of delay.

-3. In Hud (11): construction under mockery, and the fracture of belonging
+3. In Hud (peace be upon him) (11): construction under mockery, and the fracture of belonging

-If one asks where the Noah material becomes heaviest, the answer is Hud.
+If one asks where the Noah (peace be upon him) material becomes heaviest, the answer is Hud (peace be upon him).
 And that is not accidental.
-Hud is a surah of uprightness under pressure, of reform under mockery, of sparse remnants, of the burden borne by those who hold a line while collapse gathers slowly around them.
+Hud (peace be upon him) is a surah of uprightness under pressure, of reform under mockery, of sparse remnants, of the burden borne by those who hold a line while collapse gathers slowly around them.

-Here Noah becomes the prophet of construction before vindication.
+Here Noah (peace be upon him) becomes the prophet of construction before vindication.
 He builds the Ark while surrounded by ridicule:

 ﴿وَيَصْنَعُ الْفُلْكَ وَكُلَّمَا مَرَّ عَلَيْهِ مَلَأٌ مِنْ قَوْمِهِ سَخِرُوا مِنْهُ﴾